miu-lab/Pixel-Wrangle/README.md

 - **Loading preset is buggy, you sometimes have to click multiple times to load custom parameters properly**
 - Parameter order can be a bit erratic when you change order in your declarations, so be aware of that.
+- On dropping node, init state don't show you code panels, you have to refresh it by opening viewer and click tabs to display it properly
 - [TD Limitation] Panels are not resized properly as long as you visualize it directly in node UI.
-But you can right-click and select “View…” then everything in UI is updating properly
+But you can open viewer then everything in UI is updating properly
 - [TD Limitation] Parameter pane don’t always display updates when you load preset, you may have to reload the viewer
+- [TD Limitation] Execute code by pressing [CTRL] + Enter will lose text cursor position

 ### Keyboard Shortcuts :

+**On OP is current in Network** →

+- [CTRL] + Enter : Open Viewer

-**Everywhere in the Viewer** →
+**Everywhere in the OP Viewer** →

+- [CTRL] + Enter : Execute
+- Escape         : Close viewer
 - [CTRL] + P     : Toggle display of Parameter pane
-- [CTRL] + 0 : Toggle display of Viewer pane tabs in Parameter pane
+- [CTRL] + 0     : Toggle display of Viewer pane tabs (in Parameter pane)
 - [CTRL] + 9     : Toggle display of [READ-ONLY] Full code output

 **On Main Panel only** →

 - [CTRL] + 1     : Toggle display of IO Panel
 - [CTRL] + 2     : Toggle display of Functions Panel
 - And all the same builtins interaction than regular TOPs and DATs (OP Viewer)

 ### Syntax specifics :